pic

 Acid Reflux services offered in Lone Tree, CO

 About 20% of Americans suffer from a chronic form of acid reflux called gastroesophageal reflux disease (GERD).
 Unfortunately, 90% of people with GERD have symptoms for a decade or longer — and that’s why you need a treatment that works better than long-term medication use.
-At the Institute of Esophageal and Reflux Surgery, a part of SOFI Research, LLC, the esteemed team headed by Reginald Bell, MD, and Philip Woodworth, MD, offers the newest innovations in proven acid reflux treatments at their Lone Tree, Colorado, office.
+At the Institute of Esophageal and Reflux Surgery, a part of SOFI Research, LLC, the esteemed team headed by Philip Woodworth, MD, offers the newest innovations in proven acid reflux treatments at their Lone Tree, Colorado, office.
 Call the office now or click on the online scheduling link to arrange your consultation.

 Acid Reflux Q & A